romz-pl/combinatorial-optimization-problems/03-bounded-knapsack-problem/README.md

 A set of **item types** $N = \lbrace 1, \ldots, n \rbrace$ is given where all items of type $j$ have profit $p_j > 0$ and weight $w_j > 0$.
 There are $b_j > 0$ identical copies of item type $j$ available.
-The corresponding integer programming formulation of the bounded knapsack problemis given as follows.
+The corresponding integer programming formulation of the bounded knapsack problem is given as follows.

 ![Mathematical formulation](./problem.png)